Summary

 Kalil Erazo

 Instituto Tecnológico de Santo DomingoProject LeadRead Full Bio arrow_right_altDr.
-Kalil Erazo is a project lead, representing the Instituto Tecnológico de Santo Domingo (INTEC).
-Dr. Erazo is a research professor at the INTEC (Dominican Republic) and an adjunct...
+Kalil Erazo was a project lead, representing the Instituto Tecnológico de Santo Domingo (INTEC).
+Dr. Erazo is a research professor at the INTEC (Dominican...

 -